 Each team holds a group about holiday traditions, in which students and guides share about how their families celebrate the holidays at home.
 They may even develop creative ways to incorporate some of those traditions into their day or week, honoring shared experiences and unique differences.

-Assistant Therapist, EJ Horrocks, MA was a field guide in Team Cleo for Christmas and New Year’s last year.
+Senior Guide, EJ Horrocks, MA was a field guide in Team Cleo for Christmas and New Year’s last year.
 She remembers:

 “Our time spent together was special and added a unique layer to each student’s wilderness experience.
 Team Cleo opted for a ‘Secret Santa’ gift and card exchange.
 We looked for special items in nature to gift or use to create meaningful mementos for each other.
 Our team also had some art supplies they could use to create gifts.
 I made a giant dreamcatcher to gift Team Cleo, which we hung in the wall tent.
 My guide team brought the girls plastic ornaments that they could fill with layers of rocks, various colors of sand and clay, juniper berries and sprigs, etc. Those hung in the wall tent as well, creating a festive and personalized space for our team.”